Castro Valley High School

 Castro Valley High School is located in the unincorporated suburban community of Castro Valley, California, United States.
-It is a State school#United States high school for grades 9 to 12.
+It is a high school for grades 9 to 12.
 Named a National Exemplary School in 1984–85 and 1988–89, it was a California Distinguished School in 1987–88, 2000–01, and 2009.

 It is part of the Castro Valley Unified School District.

 Academics

-CVHS ranks in the top 1,900 public high schools in America, 275th in California, and 49th in the San Francisco Metro Area.
-48% of students participate in Advanced Placement courses, and 41% of students passed at least one AP exam.
+CVHS ranks 1901st in high schools in America, 275th in California, and 49th in the San Francisco Metro Area.
+49% of students have taken at least one Advanced Placement exam, and 41% of students passed at least one AP exam.
 The graduation rate is 97%.

 As a comprehensive high school, Castro Valley High School provides a wide variety of course offerings, including advanced, honors, and Advanced Placement courses.

 Demographics

-Student enrollment in the 2021–2022 school year was approximately 2,699 students.
+Student enrollment in the 2023–2024 school year was approximately 2,842 students.
 Their ethnic makeup was: